 What is the best airport to use?

 Fly into LA Paz (LAP) or San Jose Del Cabo (SJD) airports.
-La Paz is smaller and a wee bit closer, but Cabo has more flights and is generally a little less expensive.
-We are about 1 hour and 20 minutes from the La Paz airport and about 1 hour and 45 minutes from the Cabo airport.
+La Paz is smaller and but Cabo has more flights and is generally a little less expensive.
+We are 1 hour and 30 minutes from the Cabo airport and about 1 hour and 20 minutes from the La Paz airport.
 At the airport time-share salespeople will approach you.
 They’re just trying to make a living.
 Smile and tell them you already have a home here and don’t need another.

 What’s the best way to get there from the airport?

 We highly recommend a rental car.
-Todos Santos is 6 miles north and full of galleries and delicious restaurants - definitely worth a visit.
+Todos Santos is 6 miles north and full of galleries and delicious restaurants – definitely worth a visit.
 There are gorgeous beaches all around.
-Try E-Z Car Rental for something easy or all the regulars - Budget, National etc. There might be time-share salespeople at the rental car office too.
-We promise that there are no time-share salespeople at the Ranch.
+There might be time-share salespeople at the rental car office, too.
+We promise that there are no time-share sales people at the Ranch.
 The new highway between Cabo and the Ranch is now 4 lanes.
 The highway is finished and fantastic.
-It now takes less than 30 minutes to drive from the Ranch to Cabo.
+It now takes 45 minutes to drive from the Ranch to Cabo.

 But what if we can’t /won’t/ don’t drive?